-- Are the project's intended results clearly articulated and linked to the need, problem, or challenge addressed by the project? - Are the anticipated benefits to the target audience clearly explained and linked to the impact of the COVID-19 public health emergency? - Is the plan for collecting and reporting data well designed and feasible? - Will the tangible results be useful? - Is there a reasonable and practical plan for sustaining the benefits of the project beyond the conclusion of this award?
+- Are the project's intended results clearly articulated, realistic, meaningful, actionable, and linked to the need, problem, or challenge addressed by the project? - Is the plan to effect meaningful change in knowledge, skills, behaviors, and/or attitudes solidly grounded and appropriately structured? - Is the plan for ensuring that the proposed models, tools, research findings, and/or services will be broadly adapted in the museum profession likely to be effective? - Is there a reasonable and practical plan for sustaining the benefits of the project beyond the conclusion of this award?